Dr. John Coley

 Nicole graduated from Northeastern University with a B.S. in Psychology and a minor in Sociology in 2011.
 After graduation, she worked as the Lab Coordinator for Lisa Feldman Barrett’s Interdisciplinary Affective Science Laboratory where she studied emotion perception and neural processing of negative and threatening stimuli.
-Nicole is currently a second year graduate student of John Coley and is co-advised by Lisa Feldman Barrett.
-She is broadly interested in how conceptual structure of emotions can influence emotional experiences.
-She is currently pursuing research investigating the development of essentialist beliefs about emotions and how different patterns of thinking about emotions can influence the emotion regulation strategies that we use.
-When she feels stressed, her go-to emotion regulation strategy is swimming.
+Nicole is currently a third year graduate student of John Coley and is co-advised by Lisa Feldman Barrett.
+She is broadly interested in applying our knowledge about intuitive patterns of thinking to help understand and combat real-world problems such as global warming and islamophobia.
+In her spare time, Nicole enjoys hiking, canoeing, and swimming.

 Ann is a Ph.D student working in the lab, with a broad interest in interdisciplinary studies.
 Before coming to Northeastern, she concentrated in French literature, Corporate Law and Education.
 Currently, Ann is interested in studying how people essentialize categories in various domains (biology, social, moral, legal etc.), taking both cross-cultural and developmental perspectives.
 Essentially, Ann loves listening to classic piano while having fried chicken.

-Jessica is currently a first year Ph.D in the CORE Lab.
-She graduated from Goucher College May 2016 with a B.A. in Psychology with minors in Cognitive Studies and Education.
+Jessica is currently a first year Ph.D student in the CORE Lab.
+She graduated from Goucher College in May 2016 with a B.A. in Psychology with minors in Cognitive Studies and Education.
 She is broadly interested in how humans reason about the world around them.
-She would also like to study the underlying cognitive processes of decision-making or reasoning in emotional and social situations.
-A fun fact about her is that she has been to over 15 countries and she would love to do a cross-cultural study on emotional reasoning in any of them!
+She would like to study how people intuitively think about social categories, specifically, racial categories.
+Jessica wonders to what extent our environment and context influence how we think about people and their categories.
+A fun fact about her is that she has been to over 15 countries and she would love to do a cross-cultural study on social categorization in any of them!

 Ella is a second-year Northeastern undergraduate from Australia studying Behavioral Neuroscience with a minor in Computer Science.
 She is interested in developing computational models of the brain in order to thoroughly understand the structural and cognitive causes behind maladaptive behaviors.
 Her favorite emotion regulation technique is to distract herself with books and new experiences.